 1. Avast Free

-Avast (see user reviews) is one of the greatest all-round antivirus programs for Windows.
+Avast is an excellent all-round antivirus programs for Windows.
 It consistently scores high on malware detection tests.
 When running, it effectively takes down spyware before it has the chance to do any damage.

 Plus, it offers a host of useful security features, including: